That “The Pursuit of Happyness” moment, when you receive your first job offer for the new job.

 Most common mistake: indulging in office gossip from your early days.

 Try to stay away from office politics and gossip chain as much as possible.
 If you get stuck in such situation then be a silent listener and observer.
 Do not take sides and make opinions on the basis of what other people are saying.
 Once you will start getting an understanding of your colleagues, you will learn who is more prone to drama and who is not.

 Eventually, there will be no avoiding it but try to keep yourself in the safe zone as much as possible.

 One big challenge everybody faces in his/her first job is managing work stress.
-Meeting new people, adjusting to new environment and a lot of new stuff causes stress.
+Meeting new people, adjusting to a new environment and a lot of new stuff create stress.

 Proper sleep, healthy food, daily exercise, and meditation are some ways that can keep stress at bay.

 Do not forget to follow basic professional ethics and office etiquettes like;

 - Dress code